 Volcano Bay with Kids

-If you haven’t done a water park with kids before, it’s quite the experience.
-You never know what’s going to be a hit and when the experience will be just too much.
-Volcano Bay is ideal for every age of kid though, and for every level of water-lover.
-Our kids are 3 and 6, they like the water but they also have a really solid fear of excitement.
-The Tot Tiki Reef and Runamukka Reef could’ve been the kids’ only activities the entire five days we were at the Universal Orlando Resort and they would’ve been cool with it.
+Our kids were 3 and 6 for our first spring break visit to Volcano Bay.
+They like the water but they also have a really solid fear of “too much” excitement.
+The Tot Tiki Reef and Runamukka Reef could’ve been the kids’ only activities the entire five days of our very first spring break at the Universal Orlando Resort and they would’ve been cool with it.
 Kid-friendly water slides and splash zones, fountains, rubberized flooring and sand.
 Perfect.
 And the Kopiko Wai lazy river was a solid go-to with the kids too.

 Volcano Bay for Adults

 Everything.
 Seriously, from the crazy drop slides to the raft slides, we had so much fun.
 Chris particularly loved the Krakatau drop slide on the face of the big Volcano.
-I preferred the Tai Nui serpentine slide.
+I prefer the Tai Nui serpentine slide.
 Both were crazy fast and totally fun if you’re into thrills.

-Best finds for Kids in Universal Orlando parks
+Best finds for Kids in Universal Orlando Parks

 When I first got oriented and started exploring Universal Studios Florida and Universal’s Islands of Adventure, neither struck me as great places for young kids because everything was so intense and full of surprises (our kids hate surprises).
 All it took was bringing them to the Parks to find everything kid-friendly, and we weren’t short on fun at all!

 Without sharing everything, let’s just say that each section of each park has something great for kids.
 Here is a quick list of our favorite finds, and keep in mind that as Universal Orlando has some BIG CHANGES coming between now and 2025 some of these options will be going away or limited: